Where the love of cricket begins

 Two teams go to carousel stations (batting, bowling, or fielding rotations), two go to a game-based practice directly linked to the carousel skills.
 At half-time, teams line up and shake hands with the opposition — we teach them to do it properly, with respect and eye contact.
 Teams swap so everyone gets carousels and a match every week.

-Comfortable sportswear and trainers (indoor or outdoor depending on the session).
+Their Cricket Tikes polo shirt, comfortable sportswear, and trainers (indoor or outdoor depending on the session).
 That’s it.

 Tikes sessions (Groups 1–4): We provide everything — bats, balls, stumps, cones, and all protective equipment.
 Your child just needs to turn up.